 Paintings: This section is an archive of completed paintings.
 It documents the development of past works of art held in various collections.
 Please feel welcome to contact me to commission a painting.
 Happy to discuss paintings based on prints, existing paintings or new ideas.

-Dream Diary: The dream drawings represent a long term personal project for visually recording each morning a key dream event.
+Dream Laboratory: The dream laboratory drawings represent a long term personal project for visually recording each morning a key dream event.
 Linked to my interest in visual culture, dream language forms the basis of understanding the irrational side of mainstream culture.
-While each drawing is weird and unique, they continue to make for great social media conversations.
+While each drawing might be weird and unique, they continue to make for great social media conversations.

 Exhibitions: Here is a collection of material on past exhibitions.
 Always open to submitting a work of art for curated group exhibitions and events.